blueprintui/web-test-runner-voiceover/README.md

 ```
 ## Permissions

 To run the tests certain permissions must be enabled.

-1. In `VoiceOver Utility` app check "Allow VoiceOver to be controlled with AppleScript"
+The first time running tests you will asked to allow permissions for `Terminal` to run have `Assistive Access` and to allow VoiceOver to be controlled by `AppleScript`.
+Allow both of these permissions.
+Once allowed you should not be asked again to enable.

+If you need to re-enable/disable
-2. Enable Terminal app in `System Preferences` => `Security & Privacy` => `Privacy` => `Accessibility`.
+you can find `Assistive Access` under `System Preferences` > `Security & Privacy` > `Accessibility`.
+Re-enabling `AppleScript` can be found in the `VoiceOver Utilities` app.
-3. Allow Terminal/VoiceOver permissions if prompted
-4. If Dictation prompt is opened dismiss, click don't ask again.

 The plugin will adjust VoiceOver preferences for optimal testing speed.
 The tests should **not** run in a headless browser.
 For optimal support for Mac users use the `webkit` option.